teo-tsirpanis/Sigourney/README.md

 ## Known issues

-* Strong-naming assemblies is not supported when you build your project using a .NET Core-based edition of MSBuild.
+* ~~Strong-naming assemblies is not supported when you build your project using a .NET Core-based edition of MSBuild.~~ Fixed in version 0.5.0.

 *
     When you build a project with many weavers using a .NET Framework-based edition of MSBuild, each weaver's dependencies are not isolated.
 For example, if your project uses two weavers and each of them uses a different version of Sigourney, MSBuild will only use the version of Sigourney that the weaver that ran first used.
 This is an inherent limitation of the .NET Framework whose fix is not trivial and not planned for Sigourney.